drowe67/codec2-dev/codec2-dev/stm32/unittest/README_unittest.txt

    $ make

 3/ Plug in a Discovery (or other suitable stm32 board).
-You need three open terminals.
+You need two open terminals.
 In the first terminal set up the test and start st-util running:

      $ cd codec2-dev/stm32/unittest